Projects

 Project description

 RBWH Emergency Department (ED) has more than 400,000 people present every year, with acute low-back pain being the fifth most common reason for visits.
-This project, led by Jamieson Trauma Institute (JTI) Principal Research Fellow Dr Panagiotis Barlas, will investigate treatment alignment with guidelines to explore patients’ experiences when dealing with acute low-back pain.
+This project investigated treatment alignment with guidelines, to explore patients’ experiences when dealing with acute low-back pain.

-By gathering insights into the experiences and understanding of low-back-pain patients regarding ED care and treatment advice alignment with guidelines, the study will bridge existing gaps in communication.
-Recommendations for enhanced communication strategies and additional resources will contribute to better alignment with treatment guidelines, potentially reducing the need for low-back-pain patients to return to the ED.
-Ultimately, these findings can lead to improved alignment with current guidelines, empowering patients with the knowledge and resources for effective self-managed care.
+This study bridged gaps in communication by gathering insights into the experiences and understanding of low-back-pain patients regarding ED care and the alignment of treatment advice with guidelines.
+Recommendations for enhanced communication strategies and additional resources contributed to better alignment with treatment guidelines, reducing the need for low-back-pain patients to return to the ED.
+These findings empowered patients with the knowledge and resources for effective self-managed care.